Rachel's Miracle

 Four Year Post Injury

-Although my road to recovery has been nothing short of miraculous, it has not been without many roadblocks.
-Remember, the bullet badly damaged four lobes as it crossed both hemispheres of my brain.
-The bullet permanently rests in the left frontal lobe and fragments from the bullet, as well as bone fragments from my skull, are scattered across my brain.
-Not only was I initially given a dire prognosis of just surviving; I now face many obstacles such as left side weakness, trouble with short-term memory, concentration problems and fatigue.
-But everyone tells me, the injury has not affected my communication skills or my personality . . . people say I’m the same person as before the injury.
-I continue to keep a positive outlook and view the obstacles as only annoyances and refuse to be defeated by them.
+Although Rachel’s road to recovery has been nothing short of miraculous, it has not been without many roadblocks.
+Remember, the bullet badly damaged four lobes as it crossed over both hemispheres of her brain.
+The bullet permanently rests in her left frontal lobe and fragements from the bullet, as well as bone fragments from her skull, are scattered across her brain.
+Not only was Rachel initially given a dire prognosis of just surviving this type of an injury, but she now faces many other obstacles such as left side weakness, trouble with short-term memory, concentration problems and fatigue.
+But, the injury has not affected her communication skills or her personality . . . she's still Rachel!
+She continues to keep a positive outlook and views the obstacles as only annoyances and refuses to be defeated by them.

-Today, I work as a clerk at a dental office and continue OT/PT on a daily basis.
-My routine includes leg workouts, stationary bike, treadmill, elliptical; dancing, weights, arm bike, resistance tubes and many grasp and release exercises.
-I also keep my brain fit by playing various Wii games including Big Brain Academy and have completed, for the second time, The Posit Science Brain Fitness Program.
+Rachel continues OT/PT on a daily basis.
+Her routine includes leg workouts, stationary bike, treadmill, weights, arm bike and many grasp and release exercises.
+She also keeps her brain fit by playing the Wii's Big Brain Academy and has now completed for the second time The Posit Science Brain Fitness Program.

 Members Control Panel